A bi-weekly roundup of the latest cybersecurity news and research

-Halfway down the week and once again we’ve got you covered till the weekend on the what’s and nots in the world of cybersecurity.
+Halfway down the week and we’ve got you covered till the weekend about all the nitty-gritty in the world of cybersecurity!

 1. Microsoft’s ‘passwordless future’ runs the risk of shutting down older people.

 Nobody likes passwords.
 They’re inconvenient.
 They’re a prime target for attacks.
 Still, for years we’ve been using passwords as the important layer of security for everything on our digital platforms ranging from email to bank accounts, to video games.
 We all know one authentication method can’t fit all of us and everyone should be able to securely access their accounts in a way that suits them.
 It’s time that new technological advancements don’t exclude a chunk of users rather make the internet a much inclusive place.

 2. 7 reasons to embrace DevSecOps today: Boost your organization’s cybersecurity resiliency!

 DevSecOps involves creating a ‘Security as Code’ culture with ongoing, flexible collaboration between release engineers and security teams.
 The DevSecOps movement, like DevOps itself, is focused on creating new solutions for complex software development processes within an agile framework.
 When organizations code with security in mind from the outset, it’s easier and less costly to catch and fix vulnerabilities before they go too far.

 3. Phishing thru your QR or Qrishing: that is how this rip-off works that the Police in Spain warn about.

 With everything evolving around so exponentially, why should phishing lag behind?
 Looks like convenience has become a threat now.
 QR code has made everything user-friendly and there is no denying that with convenience comes the attacks.
 Threat actors are now utilizing QR codes to conduct QRishing.
 We all love simplicity and so do cybercriminals.
 So, remember your one QR scan can cause you huge damage.

 4. The First Half of 2021 Saw a 700% Increase in Scam SMS